 - I am a healthcare worker.
 I have been in healthcare for 17 years.
 When I was very young, I witnessed my first surgery at my aunt’s hospital in Kaluga, Russia.
 I wandered out of her “office” and accidentally walked into a surgery.
 Healthcare is one of my passions, and freedom to make your own healthcare decisions is the MOST FUNDAMENTAL right that you have as an individual.
 NO ONE should be making healthcare decisions for you.
 You need to be INFORMED on every issue as it pertains to the treatment you receive.
 I am not a doctor, no, but as a healthcare professional, I have taken an oath as well, an oath to educate, protect, and not harm.

 - I am a small business owner.
 I am fortunate enough that my business can be carried on from my home, but I know many people do not have that luxury.
 I know the grind.
 I know the hard work that it takes to run a successful business and how quickly that all can shatter.

 - I am in support of your second amendment rights.
 I have my conceal-and-carry permit.
 I have been through the class.
-I have been educated on the registry in place now (no need to change it, in my opinion) and what a prospective registry would look like.
+I have been educated on the current paperwork that is in place now (no need to change it, in my opinion) and what a prospective registry would look like.
 I am dead set on protecting your and my rights.
 I lived in tyranny for the first 10 years of my life.
 No more.

 - Protect our God-given rights,